Rapid Tooling: what is it?

 Once a development tool has been created and first-offs have been tested, customers can either decide to continue with production runs from the initial tool which having been produced from tool steel will continue to manufacture high quality mouldings for thousands of runs.
 Or, if customers wish to speed up production with a typical tool, this can also be achieved through modification of their development tool or through the production of a new one.

 When is rapid tooling used?

-Rapid tooling is well suited for a variety of situations, manufacturing promotional parts, late-stage prototypes for product testing, testing different materials, accelerating access to market, or producing a decent volume of mouldings as quickly as possible.
+Rapid tooling suits a variety of situations; manufacturing promotional parts, late-stage prototypes for product testing, testing different materials, accelerating access to market, or producing a decent volume of mouldings as quickly as possible.

 What sets BEC’s tooling apart from the rest?

-Our co-located tooling and mould shop in the South of England is ideal for clients to view their tool, meet our skilled toolmakers and engineers and make adjustments to their tool design.
+Our co-located tooling and mould shop in the South of England is ideal for clients to view their tool.
+Customers can meet our skilled toolmakers and engineers and make adjustments to their tool design.

 If your business requires rapid tooling from flexible, reliable toolmakers with a huge amount of experience, get in touch.
 Either call 01425 613131 or email.
 We’re happy to help!